 Join our mailing list to keep up-to-date with our latest news and eventsClick here to sign up for our newsletter

-In this partnership, The Jewish Museum London will assume care and responsibility for the Jewish Military Museum’s entire collection of over 4,000 objects and its learning programme.
+The partnership between the Jewish Museum London and the Jewish Military Museum has seen the Jewish Museum London assume care and responsibility for the Jewish Military Museum’s entire collection, research archive and its learning programme.

-This Jewish Military Museum's collection focuses on the stories of individual Jewish men and women who have served in the British Armed Forces for over three centuries.
+This collection, previously housed at the Jewish Military Museum in Hendon, focuses on the stories of individual Jewish men and women who have served in the British Armed Forces for over three centuries.

 The First World War: Remember Me is an education workshop for schools, which helps students to understand that by investigating people’s lives it can help us to understand what happened in the past.

 The programme can be tailored to history, english, religious studies or local history classes.

 Find out more about the workshops for primary schools and for secondary schools

 Click on an image to see a larger version